PUBLISHED

 During this time it’s quite easy to get what you need on the internet.
 Shopping apps and websites can be found everywhere.

 But there are several aspects you have to keep in mind when you design an e-commerce app.
 You don’t want to lose the customer before the purchase (which is why you want to use tools like session replay).
-The next wave of UX statistics will give you an idea of what’s important for a good shopping user experience.
+The next wave of UX statistics will give you an idea of what’s essential for a good shopping user experience.

 68% of users wouldn’t submit a form if it required too much personal information.